All Episodes

 Most people don't know that, but they move outside of Iran with their proxy forces and attack our interests there.

-So that's the difference in you know, saying we're gonna do X and backing it up with actual action versus just taking this quote-unquote diplomatic posture, putting it in the media, and then Xi Jinping, Putin, the Ayatollah, the new head of the Kutz Force are all just, I don't think they're taking us that seriously, and for the first time they're dictating um their positions to America.
+So that's the difference in saying we're going to do X and backing it up with actual action versus just taking this quote-unquote diplomatic posture, putting it in the media, and then Xi Jinping, Putin, the Ayatollah, the new head of the Quds force are all just, I don't think they're taking us that seriously.

-We have to talk about what's happening with Iran, with Russia, with China, um, and things like that.
+We have to talk about what's happening with Iran, with Russia, with China, and things like that.

 So it takes time.